Unosquare-CoE-JavaScript/sebastian-rodriguez/1_11_course-learn-go-with-test/README.md

 You want this to execute at the end of the function, but keep the instruction near where you created the server for the benefit of future readers of the code.

 Our refactoring is an improvement and is a reasonable solution given the Go features covered so far, but we can make the solution simpler.

+### Select

+If you recall from the concurrency chapter, you can wait for values to be sent to a channel with `myVar := <-ch`.
+This is a blocking call, as you're waiting for a value.

+What select lets you do is wait on multiple channels.
+The first one to send a value "wins" and the code underneath the case is executed.

+We use ping in our select to set up two channels, one for each of our URLs.
+Whichever one writes to its channel first will have its code executed in the select, which results in its URL being returned (and being the winner).

+After these changes, the intent behind our code is very clear and the implementation is actually simpler.